 I feel guilty.
 Not because I am invading her space.
 This is space she clearly knows she is sharing with others.
 She is beautiful.
 She is probably around 75 years old.
 She doesn’t feel ashamed of her body.
 She is not bashful.
 No. She is free.
 Free in a way I’ve always wished to be.
 She knows who she is and she doesn’t care if anyone else does.

 She is divine.

 I decide to approach her.
 I compliment her taste and encourage her to purchase the gown.
 I then suggest that we must find somewhere for her to wear it.
 Now, she is amused by me.
 She entertains the idea but on the condition that I find a dress there as well and venture off this evening wearing them.
 She just stares.
 She is looking me up and down; Waiting.
 It’s as if she knows of my distorted body image issues and unnecessary inhibition.
 She wants me to confront this.
 Right here and now.

-I look at her and I just know…I haven’t a choice.
+I look at her and I just know; I haven’t a choice.
 Without skipping another beat, I unbutton my pants and let them fall to my ankles.
-With my foot, I boldly toss them across the floor.
-I lift my shirt over my head and after one little twirl around my finger, I fling it to the ground.
+As I gently and seductively, for the sake of my own satisfaction, slip out, I allow my foot to boldly toss them across the floor, just as a woman from an old black-and-white film would do.
+I smoothly lift my shirt over my head and after a slight pause and one little twirl around my finger, I fling it to the ground.

 Here I am.
 Naked as the day I came into this world.
 Naked in a way you’ve never seen me before.
-I will not bend over and quickly cover all that I may find fault in.
+I will not bend over and quickly cover all that I or you may find fault in.
 I will stand here like an impassive mannequin waiting for my next costume change.
 I will not giggle in fear.